 However, most oolong teas are nice served cold, so feel free to explore your options.

 There are two oolong teas that come highly recommend for this particular drink:

 - Oriental Beauty: This is a type of oolong tea that originated in Taiwan and it remains the best origin for great Oriental Beauty teas.
 The tea is highly oxidized (usually around 70 percent) and is harvested from young tea leaves in a way that starts oxidation from the moment they're plucked.
 The result is a naturally sweet, slightly sour tea that is sold by a number of tea companies.

 - Wen Shan Bao Zhong: Many tea drinkers consider Taiwan to be the capital of oolong tea, so it's no surprise that our second recommendation also hails from that country.
 This tea comes from the Wen Shan mountain range and Baozhong (or Pouchong) teas are a popular type of oolong.
 It is a low-oxidized oolong and the best examples are smooth, sweet, and floral.
 Some drinkers even refer to it as having a creamy mouthfeel.

 We talk a lot about brewing specific teas at specific times and specific temperatures.
 This is important with loose leaf teas because some teas (green and white, for example) are more delicate than others.
 A tea brewed with water that's too hot will result in a bitter cup of tea and may need to become a milk tea to be drinkable.

 As far as time goes, oolong should be steeped a little longer than black tea.
-For a hot tea, 5-8 minutes is often recommended, but you can get away with just 4-6 minutes in this iced tea recipe.
+For a hot tea, 5 to 8 minutes is often recommended, but you can get away with just 4 to 6 minutes in this iced tea recipe.
 If you find that this is not bold enough for your taste, brew your next cup a couple minutes longer.